reframejs/reframe/react-router/readme.md

 ### Usage

-By adding the `@reframe/react-router` plugin to your `reframe.config`, you will be able to use React Router v4.
+Add `@reframe/react-router` to your `reframe.config` to use Reframe with React Router v4:

 ~~~js
 // reframe.config